mickymacirl/CI-P2-Fruit/TESTING.md

 * Link to ReadMe can be found at the *[ReadMe](/README.md)* link.

+## Responsiveness

+Pages were tested on various different screen sizes from 320px on a Samsung fold 2, Samsung Galaxy Tab, Nexus 7 and a wide screen Windows machine.
+The website hides all content at 300px or below due to the size of the randomly generated main game board.

+Pages were tested on most modern browsers including Microsoft Edge, Chrome, Firefox, Opera and Brave.

+**Test Steps:**

+1. Open the corresponding browser and open Match 2 Fruit Game website.
+2. Open the browser development tools by hitting the corresponding dev tools shortcut.
+3. Resize to the desired width.
+4. Click and drag the browser window to lower or higher window size.

+**Expected:**

+The website is responsive on all sizes and no pixelation is accruing.
+No overlap of text or images.

+**Actual:**

+The website behaved as expected, with an initial issue with the center of text in all pages on a screen size of 320px, and WAVE warnings for small text.
+Media Query code was added to assit with the look and feel of the website at different screen sizes.
+Some miss aligned text when in landscape mode.
+Issue with the CSS transform effect in Safari browser.
+Issue is listed in the Bugs section.

+The website was tested on the following physical devices, with no resizing issues seen:

+* Samsung fold 2
+* Samsung Galaxy Tab
+* Nexus 7 with Kali Linux
+* Widescreen 4k monitor

+The website was tested on the following screen sizes using *[Chrome Dev tools](https://developers.google.com/web/tools)*, *[Media Genius](<https://responsivedesignchecker.com/>)* and *[Unicorn Revealer](https://chrome.google.com/webstore/detail/unicorn-revealer/lmlkphhdlngaicolpmaakfmhplagoaln?hl=en-GB)*:

+* iPhone SE
+* iPhone XR
+* iPhone 12 PRO
+* Pixel 5
+* Samsung Galaxy S8+
+* Samsung Galaxy S20 Ultra
+* iPad Air
+* iPad Mini
+* Surface Pro 7
+* Surface Duo
+* Samsung Galaxy A51/71
+* Nest Hub
+* Nest Hub Max

 ## Accessibility

 WAVE Web Accessibility Evaluation Tool was used to test each page, with one alert related to Titles.